 Electricity

 Repair category 2

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.

-Electricity

-Repair category 2

-Notes registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-The electrical installation appears largely original to the refurbishment and extension with some retrospectively fitted miniature circuit breakers fitted to an older consumer unit.
+The electrical installation appears partly dated with older rewireable fuses in

+Electricity Repair category 2 Notes place.
 Further advice will be available from a NICEIC/SELECT registered electrician.
-Details of the 'Feed in Tariffs' in relation to the solar panels should be confirmed.
+Details of Feed in Tariffs in relation to the solar/photovoltaic panels should be confirmed by the solicitor.